 Although toward and towards mean contextually the same, where and how they are used can make a difference.
+Especially because they may sound the same and have similar vowel and consonant choices.
+But this is why we’ve come.
 Here is a simple discussion from 501 Words on how to properly use toward vs towards.
+Read on to understand them a little more clearly.

 When to use toward vs towards